The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 What do blood types say about personality traits?

 Your blood type may actually be an informative piece of information to help you better understand your personality traits and behavior.
+An article published in Japan Times states that nearly all people in the country know their blood type because they believe it has something to do with their personality.
 Much like astrology in the western world, there exists a concept called Ketsueki-gata in Japanese culture that posits that your blood type, or blood group, partially determines your personality traits and compatibility with others.
 This blood type personality theory has much popularity in Japan, and people have found personality types that are compatible based on blood types or blood groups.

 Diving deeper into the specifics about what your blood type says about your personality, most of the insight provided by Ketsueki-gata is about broad personality traits, similar to astrology.
 For example, those with blood type A are generally thought to be earnest, creative, and sensible.
 However, those in the A blood group also may have the personality traits of being stubborn and tense.